+Alternatively, the AF can indicate its preference to use direct reporting based on UPF Exposure Service by

+- Option 1, including both Report Correlation ID and UPF event consumer notification URI values in Traffic Influence header handling rule described in Section 6.1.2.1.
+In this case, the procedure is described in clause 6.1.2.2.2.

+- Option 2, including Notification Target Address (+ Notification Correlation ID) attributes to request to receive Session Reports, and direct indication to request that they sent directly with UPF Exposure Service

-Upon detection of the header/tag requested by the AF, the N4 Session Report with “Start of Traffic (usage report)” is assumed to be used by UPF.
-This usage report shall include the information related to the header/tag that has been detected.
-If the detection action is associated with an insertion/removal, modification or replacement, the N4 Session report with “Start of Traffic (usage report)” is proposed to be used as well by the UPF.
-The usage report shall include instead information about the header/tag detected and the action performed on it.
+If UPF detects a header tag requested by the AF or when notification (which may include the detection action) that is associated with an insertion/removal, modification or replacement,

+- Option 1, if Report Correlation ID value was not defined, then the UPF again uses N4 Session report to notify the SMF with “Start of Traffic (usage report)” is proposed to be used as well by the UPF.
+The usage N4 session report shall include instead information about the header/tag detected and the action performed on it.

-Editor’s Note: Whether to use Start of Traffic (usage report) or a new parameter is FFS
+- Option 2, if URR reporting trigger is set to be that, during execution of the header handling Rule in the FAR (on same PDR), the conditions for notification are met.
+UPF uses N4 Session report to notify to the SMF.
+The N4 session report includes information of the action, detected header and sent header.
+This is further described in clause 6.1.2.2.2

+6.1.2.2.1 Header/tag reporting/notification leveraging Nnef_TrafficInfluence_Notify

-The following sequence from clauses 4.3.6.3 of TS 23.502 [3]to apply for this solution upon notification from the UPF:
+The following simplified sequence, derived from clause 4.3.6.3 of TS 23.502 [3], is to apply for this solution upon notification from the UPF:

-Figure 6.1.2.2-2: Notification from UPF (clause 4.3.6.3 of TS 23.502 [3])

-Editor's note: What parameters are to be used in Nsmf_EventExposure for header/tag handling is FFS.
+Figure 6.1.2.2.1-1: Notification of header detection to AF using Nnef_TrafficInfluence service

+Based on the configuration by AF, upon receiving N4 Session Report from SMF, SMF may use Nsmf_EventExposure_Notify operation to expose relevant information to the NEF/AF (e.g. Header detected).
+SMF may notify PCF if a reporting trigger is met.

 After the step 2b, the actions the AF may execute are not depicted; those will depend on the agreement with the MNO.

+After the Step 3a, the actions the PCF may execute are not depicted and may depend on the SLA between AF and MNO or operator policies.

 NOTE: Reporting detection of a header for Any UE or for some popular applications can cause UPF to issue lots of reports and consequently high signaling load.
-Requesting reporting of a header/tag detection in UEs traffic needs to be considered with care. * * * * Next Change * * * *
+Requesting reporting of a header/tag detection in UEs traffic needs to be considered with care.
+If high signaling load is concerned, then alternative solution using direct reporting from UPF to AF should be used, instead of N4 based reporting.

+* * * * Next Change * * * *